 - b.
-No officer who has worked an eight (8) hour or more overtime shift within a calendar week (Sunday through Saturday) shall be assigned mandatory overtime during that same calendar week.
-If the Department is unable to fill all required mandatory overtime slots with officers who have volunteered, they shall continue to fill the necessary mandatory overtime slots by officers who have volunteered in an order from the officer having volunteered and worked the least number of overtime hours to the officer who has volunteered and worked the greatest number of overtime hours until all mandatory slots are filled. - c.
-No more than one (1) mandatory overtime shift shall be assigned to an officer in any given seven (7) day period.
-In addition, no officer shall be mandated to work more than sixteen (16) hours per day or more than twenty-four (24) hours of total overtime per week; provided, that nothing in this Section shall preclude any employee from volunteering to work overtime in excess of these amounts, subject to the provisions of Section 11.05(B) above.
+No Officer who has an eight (8) hour or more overtime shift within a calendar week (Sunday through Saturday) shall be assigned mandatory overtime during that same calendar week.
+If the Department is unable to fill all required mandatory overtime slots with Officers who have volunteered, they shall continue to fill the necessary mandatory overtime slots by Officers who have volunteered in an order from the Officer having volunteered and worked the least number of overtime hours to the Officer who has volunteered and worked the greatest number of overtime hours until all mandatory slots are filled. - c.
+No more than one (1) mandatory overtime shift shall be assigned to an Officer in any given seven (7) day period.
+In addition, no Officer shall be mandated to work more than sixteen (16) hours per day or more than twenty-four (24) hours of total overtime per week; provided, that nothing in this Section shall preclude any employee from volunteering to work overtime in excess of these amounts, subject to the provisions of Section 11.05(B) above. - d.
+The exceptions specified in 5(b) and 5(c), above, shall be waived during periods of unusual occurrence, including special events, dignitary protection details, department-wide training, or in the event of an emergency.
+To the extent reasonably possible, seven (7) days' notice shall be given. - e.
+Management may exempt from mandatory overtime particular personnel when necessary for specific operational or training needs (e.g., K9 Officers preparing for K9 assessment). - f.
+There shall be a minimum of eight (8) hours rest between any mandatory overtime worked and a prior or subsequent shift, unless mutually agreed otherwise. - g.
+If an Officer is on vacation during the fourteen (14) day posting period, that Officer is not eligible to be assigned mandatory overtime on regular days off, including days traded to extend vacation that are contiguous to vacation days. - h.
+All Officers on solo patrol are subject to mandatory overtime.